laihaoran/LTML-MIMIC-CXR/README.md

 <img src='./assets/method.png' width=800>

-Please download extra files from Google Drive: https://drive.google.com/drive/folders/18Ld-O2n5Hry5h0NNiHUcOfu8UUWcWy04?usp=share_link.
+Please download extra files from Google Drive: (We will public in future for secrecy).

 Please download MIMIC-CXR dataset from https://physionet.org/content/mimic-cxr/2.0.0/.